JosephNicoletti/Trolls_Game/README.md

 # Trolls_Game
-A adventure game with you stuck in a forest with Trolls
+A adventure game Where your stuck in a forest with Trolls.
+You must make fast decsions on what you are going to do or else it will be too late to save yourself.